An easy dessert to feed a crowd on Thanksgiving…this pumpkin sheet cake with chocolate frosting is gluten free and vegan, and so delicious!

 If you’re hosting, one thing that may be on your mind is the dessert table.
 And if you are baking for those who have food allergies, you probably want to make sure that your desserts are not only delicious, but also free of the most common allergens.

 Now, I know some of you probably are purists…you want pumpkin pie.
 I hear you.
 There are quite a few recipes for dairy free pumpkin pie out there…this one looks particularly good.

 And some of you, (including my family!) insist on at least one apple pie.
-This tart is delicious with a yummy crumble topping.
+This vegan apple tart is delicious with a yummy crumble topping.

 Pumpkin Sheet Cake with Chocolate Frosting (Vegan, Gluten Free).

 - 1 1/2 teaspoon baking soda

 - 1 1/2 teaspoon cinnamon

 - 2/3 cup organic canola oil or melted vegan buttery spread

 - 1 1/8 cup pure pumpkin puree